niloo91far/simple-data-structures-in-simple-biology/Mutation/README.md

 5. Translocation – movement of one or more bases to a new location in a different DNA sequence

-Effect of Mutations of Protein Level:
+Effect of Mutations on Protein Level:
 1. Silent mutation – mutation that causes no change in amino acid sequence
 2. Missense mutation – mutation that changes the identity of an amino acid added
 3. Nonsense mutations – mutation that shortens a protein by replacing an amino acid codon with a stop codon